DNA Doe Project

 The DNA Doe Project (DDP) is an American nonprofit, volunteer organization that seeks to identify unidentified deceased persons (commonly known as John Doe or Jane Doe) using forensic genealogy.
 The unidentified deceased persons include victims of homicide, automobile accidents, or unusual circumstances, and persons who committed suicide under an alias.
 The group was founded in 2017 by Colleen M. Fitzpatrick and Margaret Press.
+Since the organization's founding, the DNA Doe Project has been credited with identifying over 150 unidentified decedents.

 History

 Colleen M. Fitzpatrick, a physicist who worked with NASA and the US Department of Defense, was the founder of IdentiFinders, an organization that used Y-chromosomal testing to attempt to identify male killers in unsolved homicides.
 Margaret Press is a novelist who worked in computer programming and speech and language consulting.
 As a hobby, Press began working in genetic genealogy in 2007, helping friends and acquaintances find relatives, as well as helping adoptees find their biological parents.

 In 2017, Fitzpatrick, Press, and a group of volunteers formed the nonprofit DNA Doe Project (DDP), a 501(c)(3) nonprofit organization based in Sebastopol, California.
 Working with law enforcement agencies, the organization uses genetic and traditional genealogy sources in conjunction with DNA from unidentified victims to build family trees through GEDmatch, a free public DNA database.
 In March 2018, the DDP announced it had solved its first case, the identification of the "Buckskin Girl" as Marcia Lenore Sossoman (King) (see below).